 U.S. Assistance to Paraguay

 The U.S. government cooperates with the Government of Paraguay in stemming corruption, creating jobs, reducing rural poverty, and countering transnational criminal organizations operating in the country.
 Supporting vulnerable groups such as women, girls, indigenous peoples, afro-descendants, and youth receives special emphasis.
 U.S. assistance aims at improving the prosperity, stability, and security of Paraguay by strengthening democratic institutions and the rule of law, increasing economic opportunities, encouraging a more efficient business environment, and institutionalizing democratic reforms.
 Public Diplomacy programs promote economic inclusion through educational, professional, English language, and entrepreneurial opportunities that deepen people-to-people connections with women and marginalized communities.

 Bilateral Economic Relations

-Paraguay has a rapidly growing, open economy with a strong macroeconomic position and the potential for continued growth over the next decade.
+Paraguay has a rapidly growing, open economy with the potential for continued growth over the next decade.
 Major drivers of economic growth in Paraguay are the agriculture, retail, and construction sectors.
-There is a large subsistence sector and a large, informal re-export sector, including the import of goods from Asia and the United States for re-export to neighboring countries.
-U.S.-Paraguay goods trade was $2.3 billion in 2019.
+U.S.-Paraguay goods trade was $1.4 billion in 2020.
 U.S. exports to Paraguay include machinery, agricultural equipment, mineral fuels, toys, and sporting goods.
 U.S. imports from Paraguay include sugar, food oils, animal products, and wood products.
 Like governments around the world facing the threat presented by the COVID-19 virus, in 2020 Paraguay took aggressive COVID-19 mitigation measures, including social distancing, quarantine, and other public health measures, which contributed to a 0.9 percent contraction in Gross Domestic Product (GDP) in 2020.
 The IMF forecasts Paraguay’s GDP will grow by 4 percent in 2021, 2022, and 2023.

 The United States is one of the largest foreign direct investors in Paraguay.
 More than a dozen U.S. multinational firms have subsidiaries in Paraguay, including firms in the computer, agro-industrial, telecommunications, banking, and other service industries.
 More than 80 U.S. businesses have agents or representatives in Paraguay.
 In 2022, Paraguay and the United States held the first meeting under the auspices of a Trade and Investment Framework Agreement, a bilateral mechanism to discuss common investment and trade objectives.

 Paraguay’s Membership in International Organizations